konstellation-io/website/content/en/docs/KRE/operator/kais_architecture.md

 #### InfluxDB

 KRE also stores metrics, for this it is used an InfluxDB instance.
 All nodes can write any kind of metric anytime desired.
+By giving a measurement name, tags, fields and data as usage of Influx requires.

 #### Chronograf

-Chronograf will then display stored metrics in any form given.
+Chronograf will display stored metrics in any form desired.
 For this _Flux_ queries are used within a given display format.
-These will display cells inside dashboards giving metrics meaning and context, valuable for analytics and supervision of our projects.
+These will display cells inside dashboards giving metrics meaning and context, valuable for analytics and supervision of projects.